Icinga/icinga2/doc/9-icinga2-api.md

 ## <a id="icinga2-api-status"></a> Status and Statistics

-Send a `POST` request to the URL endpoint `/v1/status` for retrieving the global status and statistics.
+Send a `GET` request to the URL endpoint `/v1/status` to retrieve status information and statistics for Icinga 2.

-Contains a list of sub URL endpoints which provide the status and statistics of available and enabled features.
-Any filters are ignored.

-Example for the main URL endpoint `/v1/status`:
+Example:

     $ curl -k -s -u root:icinga 'https://localhost:5665/v1/status' | python -m json.tool
     {